AmbryN/mdesign-react/Readme.md

   * Event types,
   * Addresses,
   * Events with their corresponding attendees' and hosts' lists
+* Displaying MDesign's specific query results
+* Authentication using JWT between the fronted app and the backend.

 ### Planned features
-* Displaying informative query results in a dashboard
 * Generating a CSV file with the query result
-* Authentication using JWT between the fronted app and the backend.

 ## Built With